-Note: Animal Welfare Approved supports management to eliminate or reduce the risk of certain diseases and farmers are therefore encouraged to engage with programmes that seek to achieve this.
+Note: AGW supports management to eliminate or reduce the risk of certain diseases and farmers are therefore encouraged to engage with programmes that seek to achieve this.
 Recognised schemes could be national or regional.

 This standard may become required for specific diseases when a funded and functioning programme is available.

 3.1.1 Any sick or injured birds on the farm must be treated immediately to minimise pain and distress.
 This must include veterinary treatment if required.